Is Your Region Effectively Engaging with Older Workers? Six Strategies for Success

 Labor Force Metrics

 Employment patterns and the composition of the labor force also vary by region and state, and do not always reflect national trends.
-The graphic below compares employment-to-population ratios by region in The United States.
+The graphic below is the most recent regional breakdown available, and it compares employment-to-population ratios by region in The United States.

-As you can tell by the graphic above, the 55+ demographic is fairly large in many regions.
-By 2024, BLS projects that the labor force will grow to about 41 million people who will be ages 55 and older—of whom about 13 million are expected to be ages 65 and older.
+At the national level, 19.5% of people age 65 and older participated in the labor force in 2024, with 38.3% of employed older adults working part time, according to the U.S. Bureau of Labor Statistics.
 Since older Americans are increasingly relying on income from work well beyond their expected retirement age, workers in this age group have become a much larger proportion of all jobseekers, and of those served by public workforce development programs.
 Further, older workers often enjoy continuing to work either part-time or full-time in order to increase monthly payments received from Social Security upon retirement.

 Let’s take a look at some specific trends and projections below from the workforce report.